jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 What makes a Senior Developer?
 What makes a Staff Developer?
 What makes an Architect?
 "Why do you ask?"
 I'll probe, and the result is often revealing: "I want to know how to get to the next level." or "I'm wondering if I'm ready to be a Senior."

 These questions aren’t unexpected or unfair.
 Advocating for your career progression matters—and understanding how growth is measured can absolutely help you navigate it.
-The challenge is that if one conceptualizes their career solely like leveling up in a video game, we miss the most important aspects of development that let us bring value— namely: skills and experience that develop in the messy, non-linear and unpredictable edges of life.
+The challenge is that if one views their career as a simple, logical, stepwise progression, we may miss the most important aspects of development that let us bring value— namely: the skills and experience that develop in the messy, non-linear and unpredictable edges of life.

 ![Goodhart's Law](/assets/blog1/metric.png)